arthurgomes4/Modern-Robotics-Capstone-Project/README.md

     Fig: feedforward + PI control
 </p>

-This equation will out the required end-effector twist that will take the end-effector to the desired position in the given time interval.
+This equation will output the required end-effector twist that will take the end-effector to the desired position in the given time interval.
 It is implemented in the program ```FeedbackControl.m```.

 The twist has to be converted to the velocity vector by using a Jacobian pseudo inverse.
 This calculation is given by the equation: